 Learn more about research at the Sydney Pharmacy School.

-Our cancer research is in cancer etiology, prevention, early detection and survivorship, with particular focus on skin cancer and a strong emphasis on translational outcomes relevant to cancer control policy and clinical practice.
+Our Cancer Epidemiology and Prevention Research Group conducts research on cancer etiology, prevention, early detection and survivorship, with particular focus on skin cancer and a strong emphasis on translational outcomes relevant to cancer control policy and clinical practice.

 Learn more about research at Sydney School of Public Health.